jabbott7335/ce-pe-bootcamp/docs/index.md

     You'll need these accounts to use the Developer Tools environment.

-    - [GitHub account](http://github.com){target="_blank"} (public, not enterprise): Create one if you do not have one aleady.
+    - [GitHub account](http://github.com){target="_blank"} (public, not enterprise): Create one if you do not have one already.
 If you have not logged in for a while, make sure your login is working.

     - [Red Hat Account](https://w3.ibm.com/w3publisher/redhat/nfr){target="_blank"}: Request a Red Hat Partner Subscription.
 Ensure to follow the instructions closely.